 Amidst the overwhelmingly positive feedback for our Hardcore Traxx collection of classics from Chicago’s Dance Mania label, several keen listeners expressed regret that even more music wasn’t included.
 We completely agree, which is why we’ve teamed up once again with Dance Mania for an EP that mines the deeper parts of the revered archive for three bona fide dancefloor burners.

 The A-side is made up of two key cuts from 1994: Drewsky’s ‘Wigged Out’ (produced by DJ Deeon and mixed by DJ Milton) and Club Style’s ‘Spirit’ (recorded by Paul Johnson and Robert Armani).
 On the flip, we feature a previously unreleased cut from Parris Mitchell’s Rhythm II Rhythm moniker.
 Recorded at the same time as the classic ‘A Touch of Jazz’ in ’92, ‘Mellow Magic’ is another melodic, subtle house gem but was shelved due solely to a packed 12” release schedule on Dance Mania.
-Vinyl on this one is limited to 500 copies worldwide, available exclusively from participating Record Store Day retailers.

 Enjoy supporting your local record shop for Record Store Day, and we’ll see you in the bins!